JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Node 10 includes [experimental support](https://nodejs.org/api/fs.html#fs_fs_promises_api) for a promise based API.

-For example let’s examine the `fs.rename()` method.
+For example let's examine the `fs.rename()` method.
 The asynchronous API is used with a callback:

 ```
 const fs = require('fs')